Rikka-Botan/Complex_Neural_Modules/README.md

 I would be happy to include a citation at the end, but it is not required.

-Feel free to use this model.
+Feel free to use modules.

 ## Contact Us